Bobby Robson: Death

 On 31 July 2009, Robson died of lung cancer at his home in Beamish, County Durham, aged 76, after a long battle with the disease.
 After the news of his death, leading figures from the world of football and politics paid tribute to him.
 Manchester United manager Sir Alex Ferguson called him a "great friend, a wonderful individual and tremendous football man".
 UEFA president Michel Platini said: "He will be remembered not only for his playing career and his outstanding managerial career at both club and international level, but also because he was a truly warm and passionate human being."
 Gary Lineker said, "It is a sad day and a great loss.
 He was a wonderful man and will be deeply missed by everybody in the country.
 I never played for a more enthusiastic man.
 He gave so much to the game."
 Former Prime Minister of the United Kingdom Tony Blair described Robson as a "real Geordie gentleman".
 According to the then-Prime Minister Gordon Brown, Robson "epitomised everything that is great about football in this country".
 His friend, the broadcaster Michael Parkinson, said, "Robson will be remembered long after the present lot are old bones.
 By his decency, his humour, his love of the game's traditions and origins and confusion at what it had become, he made present day football look what it is – shabby by comparison.
 I can think of no more fitting epitaph."

 Robson's funeral, a private family ceremony, took place on 5 August 2009.
 The location remained undisclosed at the request of his family until the funeral had taken place.
 It was later revealed to be Esh, County Durham.
 A thanksgiving service for Robson was held on 21 September 2009 at Durham Cathedral.
 One thousand invited guests attended the service, which was also broadcast live on national television, and to Newcastle United's St James' Park, Ipswich Town's Portman Road ground and Fulham's Craven Cottage.

-Robson was survived by his wife and their three sons: Andrew, Paul and Mark.